 Traditional approaches to assessing climate policy impacts such as cost-benefit analysis (CBA) are increasingly viewed as being insufficient guides for future economic and fiscal strategy.
-Some of the world's greatest successes in low-carbon transitions were achieved by policies generally not supported by traditional analysis (such as CBA) or advice (Diaz Anadon et al., 2021).
+Some of the world's greatest successes in low-carbon sector transitions in countries as diverse as India, Brazil, China, Germany, and the UK were achieved by policies generally not supported by traditional analysis (such as CBA) or advice (Diaz Anadon et al., 2021, Grubb et al., 2021).
+These included targeted investments in clean technologies, market-shaping subsidies, public procurement, and state-backed concessional lending.
+At the outset, static cost-benefit analysis assessments considered these investments poor value in terms of dollars per ton of avoided emissions.
+But over time they proved highly effective.
 Alternative approaches are emerging, such as the risk-opportunity approach, that seek to tackle the status quo bias in CBA analysis.

 Contrary to common current practice, often it may be more effective to mainstream climate action by revamping existing Ministry of Finance tools rather than reinventing the wheel.
-For instance, Uganda factored green investment into its macroeconomic model to inform new commitments on climate.
+Uganda factored green investment into its macroeconomic model to inform new climate commitments.

 When considering the development of their analytical capabilities and tools, Ministries of Finance should follow principles that include: (i) a diversity of tools and approaches; (ii) matching the approach to Ministry of Finance capability; (iii) transparency and ease of explaining the results to leaders and senior decision-makers; and (iv) scenario and sensitivity analysis, especially around discount rates and future technological costs and benefits.
+In simple terms: use many approaches, make them simple and transparent, and 'do' scenarios.
 When using macroeconomic models, it is especially important that Ministries of Finance ensure they can factor in the processes of transformative change and disequilibrium processes, non-linearity and uncertainty in physical and economic impacts, technological innovation, equity and justice, and the empirical validity of policy options based on historically tested data.
 For many developing countries, analytical approaches should include consideration of currency risk, which is salient when low-carbon projects are invested in foreign currency but with returns in domestic currency.